Mano Negra (wrestler): Professional wrestling career

 In the early 1990s, Mano Negra's career saw a resurgence as he began a feud with the very popular Atlantis.
 The storyline started out with Mano Negra defeating Atlantis for the NWA World Middleweight Championship on March 3, 1993.
 Mano Negra was in turn defeated by Oro only two months later, but regained the middleweight title on July 3, 1993.
 In September 1993, at CMLL's 60th Anniversary Show, Atlantis and Mano Negra faced off in the main event of the evening with both wrestlers putting their mask on the line in a Lucha de Apuesta match.
 After three highly competitive falls, Atlantis defeated Mano Negra.
 After the match Mano Negra was unmasked for the first time and had to reveal that his real name was Jesús Reza Rosales, which is traditional after a Lucha de Apuesta loss.
-On December 7, 1993 Mano Negra's last title run came to an end when he lost to Corazón de León.
+On December 7, 1993, Mano Negra's last title run came to an end when he lost to Corazón de León.
 Mano Negra worked for CMLLuntil around 1996 when he began working on the Mexican independent circuit.
 In 2009 he made a series of appearances for International Wrestling Revolution Group (IWRG).

 Personal life

-Jesús Rosales is the son of Luchador El Rebelde and two of his sons and a daughter are in turn also Luchadors.
+Jesús Rosales is the son of Luchador El Rebelde and two of his sons and a daughter are in turn also professional wrestlers.
 His oldest son competed using the ring name "Mano Negra Jr.", wearing a mask that is very similar to the mask his father used to wear.
 His youngest son works under the name "El Hijo de Mano Negra" ("The Son of Mano Negra"), while his daughter competes under the name Sanely.
 One of Rosales' daughters is married to Black Warrior and the mother of Warrior Jr.